Loltolo-Lesapiti/awesome-books/README.md

 # Awesome Book milestone 1

-> This is a simple plain Javascript project that builds a basic website that allows users to add/remove books from a list.
+> This is a simple ES6 Javascript project that builds a basic website that allows users to add/remove books from a list.
 This is achieved by using JavaScript objects and arrays and dynamically DOM modification and use of add basic events.

 ## Built with

-- HTML CSS & JAVASCRIPT
+- HTML CSS & JAVASCRIPT ES6

 ## Additional Tools